 Finally, some people just paint their ceilings regardless of the professional texture application.
 The First Technique is the only one that qualifies as “Unpainted Texture”.
 Notice we didn’t say, “Unpainted Ceiling”.

 I Have a Ceiling that has Unpainted Texture – How do I Remove it?

-- Remove all breakables and knick knacks from the work area and cover furniture and walls with plastic.
+- Remove all breakables and knick-knacks from the work area and cover furniture and walls with plastic.
 Tape plastic as close to the ceiling as possible.
-Cover floor will plastic as well.
+Cover the floor will plastic as well.

 - Put on “all over” protective gear from head to toe as well as eye protection and face mask.